-- · Lorin Alder '01, lalder@bennington.edu
+Janelle Fayette, jfayette@bennington.edu

-- Billy Ulmer '05, bulmer@bennington.edu
+Billy Ulmer '05, bulmer@bennington.edu

-- Sarah Walcott, swalcott@bennington.edu
+Sarah Walcott, swalcott@bennington.edu

 The Assistant Directors of Student Life share general responsibility for the coordination of all programming on the campus.
-This includes, but is not restricted to, the residential program, Peer Mentoring Program, Campus Activities Board (CAB), the Outdoor Program, the Meyer Recreation Barn, and the intramural program.
-In addition, the Assistant Directors manage student conduct cases and various other Student Life initiatives.
+This includes, but is not restricted to, the residential program, Peer Mentoring program, Campus Activities Board (CAB), the Outing Club, the Meyer Recreation Barn, and the intramural program.
+In addition, the Assistant Directors manage student conduct cases and support the annual housing process and various other Student Life initiatives.